-Before we start our lives as working adults, and especially when we’re college seniors, we might be tempted to romanticize about work.
-We might find ourselves daydreaming about how we’ll be conquering the world with our skills and talents, earning money by the day, and sipping margaritas at business parties by night.
+Before we start our lives as working adults, and especially when we’re college seniors, we might romanticize about work.
+We might find ourselves daydreaming about how we’ll be conquering the world with our skills and talents.
+And how we’ll be earning money by the day, and sipping margaritas at business parties by night.

-Although, unfortunately, a few months after you start working, you might find yourself gulping down beers with your friends, constantly complaining about work while they roll their eyes and listen to the same old story.
+Although, unfortunately, a few months after you start working, you might find yourself gulping down beers with your friends.
+All while you constantly complain about hating your job while they roll their eyes and listen to the same old story.

 So how do you continue to work at a job you absolutely hate (without losing your sanity)?

-Even though it might not always be possible to turn any job into a dream job, it is possible to bridge the distance between hate and love for your job and find a bearable middle ground.
+Even though it might not always be possible to turn any job into a dream job, it is possible to bridge the distance between hate and love for your job and find a bearable middle ground to stop hating your job.

-1. List down the things you hate about it
+1. List down the things that make you say ‘I hate my job so much!’

 - Will another job solve the problems that make you hate your current job?